doridori/doridori.github.io/_posts/2017-09-27-Android-Security-Beware-of-the-default-IV.md

 [Some](https://developer.android.com/reference/javax/crypto/Cipher.html) of the Android examples do now suggest this, but I find it can be easy to forget when looking at [other](https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.html) example code.

-_If interested in Android security I have been collecting some notes on the subject at [doridori/Android-Security-Reference](https://github.com/doridori/Android-Security-Reference)_
+_If interested in Android security take a look at [doridori/Android-Security-Reference](https://github.com/doridori/Android-Security-Reference)_